 Can Prosecutors Prove A Domestic Violence Case If Victim Won’t Testify?

 The prosecutors don't care about that.
 They care about justice.
-They care about punishing those individuals they perceive were involved in domestic violence-related actions towards another person, and they will try that.
+They care about punishing those individuals they perceive to have been involved in domestic violence-related actions towards another person, and they will try that.

-Once they get them on the witness stand, no matter what they say, they will get their other statement on because then they're just going to call the police and say, what did the person that took the witness stand earlier tell you?
-And then they're going to get that statement in and argue that they're just now trying to change things.
+Once they get them on the witness stand, no matter what they say, they will get their other statement on because then they're just going to call the police and ask, ' What did the person who took the witness stand earlier tell you? ' And then they're going to get that statement in and argue that they're just now trying to change things.
 It doesn't change the fact that they committed domestic violence.
-Once they get that statement in, if there are any injuries involved, they're going to be able to make a run at getting a conviction in the case.
+Once they obtain that statement, if any injuries are involved, they will be able to pursue a conviction in the case.

 Admission of Hearsay Statements

-There's also the scenario where the person doesn't show up.
-There's a case, the case name is Crawford, and basically, what the case stands for is the proposition that in some circumstances, even if the alleged victim doesn't show up, the prosecutors can still get their statement in.
+There's also the scenario where the person needs to show up.
+There is a case, known as Crawford, which essentially stands for the proposition that, in certain circumstances, even if the alleged victim doesn't appear, prosecutors can still obtain a statement.

-Whether it's a 9-1-1 tape or it's coming in as an excited utterance, which is an exception to the hearsay rule, or a lot of times, I've had cases where they've got either the victim and the defendant's statement on body-worn video by the Los Angeles police department.
+Whether it's a 9-1-1 tape or it's coming in as an excited utterance, which is an exception to the hearsay rule, or in many cases, I've had instances where they've obtained either the victim's or the defendant's statement on body-worn video from the Los Angeles Police Department.

 So, this is another area where if they've got you on video admitting everything or they've got their alleged victim on video indicating that they were battered, they've got injuries; they're crying, they're upset — this is robust evidence that can be used at a trial even if the person's not there.
 If they've got the defendant on video admitting anything, that's tricky to get out of or get around.

 I've done cases where they're using video.
-I've done cases where they're bringing in the 9-1-1 tape, and that's their crucial piece of evidence, and they bring in supporting witnesses around that.
+I've handled cases where they're bringing in the 9-1-1 tape, which is their crucial piece of evidence, and they bring in supporting witnesses to corroborate it.
 The police say they got there.
 The person was crying.
-They can't get the statement a lot of times, but they can get into how the person was acting, whether the person had any injuries, and if there are any witnesses, they'll get those statements.
+They can't obtain the statement many times, but they can gather information on how the person was acting, whether the person had any injuries, and if there are any witnesses, they'll obtain those statements.

 Consult with an Experienced Criminal Lawyer

 So, the point here is that just because somebody doesn't want another person prosecuted for domestic violence doesn't mean that the prosecutors will go along with that.
-So, if you've got one of these scenarios, you should set an appointment with an attorney and give them all the information.
+If you find yourself in one of these scenarios, it's advisable to schedule an appointment with an attorney and provide them with all the necessary information.
 Don't put a spin on things.

-Tell them what's going on, and then they'll be able to evaluate it.
-If they've done domestic violence cases in the jurisdiction where your case is pending, and they know what they're doing, they've done trials, they've negotiated plea bargains.
+Be honest about the situation, and they'll be able to evaluate it.
+If they've handled domestic violence cases in the jurisdiction where your case is pending, and they know what they're doing, they've done trials, they've negotiated plea bargains.
+This honesty will build trust and transparency in your professional relationship.

 That's why I get people in these types of situations, and we sit down and talk about it.
-We go over all the different scenarios, and then whatever we deem is the right strategy moving forward – we put that strategy in play.
-We execute the plan to get the matter dealt with, do damage control, and have the most successful outcome possible.
+We review all the different scenarios, and then, based on our assessment, we implement the right strategy moving forward.
+We execute the plan to resolve the matter, conduct damage control, and achieve the most successful outcome possible.
 We specialize in domestic abuse cases in the Van Nuys Courthouse.

 Related Resources: